 Article 9.
-The chairman of the Board
+The Chairman of the Board

-- The chairman of the Board of Directors will be elected amongst the Board members, upon prior report from the Appointments and Remuneration Committee, and will be responsible for the management and efficient running of the Board of Directors.
-If the chairman's position falls to an executive director, his appointment will require the favorable vote of two thirds of the members of the Board of Directors. - 2.
-In any event, the chairman or acting chairman is responsible for calling and chairing the meetings of the Board of Directors, for setting the meeting agenda and leading the discussions and deliberations -unless the chairman is subject to a conflict of interest, in which case the debate will be led by the lead independent director- as well as for exercising in the Company's organization the functions inherent to the office of Board chairman.
+- The Chairman of the Board of Directors will be elected amongst the Board members, upon prior report from the Appointments and Remuneration Committee, and will be responsible for the management and efficient running of the Board of Directors.
+If the chairman's position falls to an executive director, his appointment will require the favourable vote of two thirds of the members of the Board of Directors. - 2.
+In any event, the Chairman or acting chairman is responsible for calling and chairing the meetings of the Board of Directors, for setting the meeting agenda and leading the discussions and deliberations -unless the Chairman is subject to a conflict of interest, in which case the debate will be led by the Lead Independent Director- as well as for exercising in the Company's organization the functions inherent to the office of the Chairman of the Board.

-The chairman is likewise responsible for preparing and submitting to the Board of Directors a schedule of meeting dates and, if applicable, the matters to be addressed; participating, in coordination with the Appointments and Remuneration Committee and, if such exists, with the lead independent director, in the periodic evaluation of the Board of Directors and of the Company's chief executive; ensuring that sufficient time is dedicated to the discussion of strategic questions and, when the circumstances warrant, reviewing the refresher training programs for directors.
+The Chairman is likewise responsible for preparing and submitting to the Board of Directors a schedule of meeting dates and, if applicable, the matters to be addressed; participating, in coordination with the Appointments and Remuneration Committee and, if such exists, with the Lead Independent Director, in the periodic evaluation of the Board of Directors and of the Company's chief executive; ensuring that sufficient time is dedicated to the discussion of strategic questions and, when the circumstances warrant, reviewing the refresher training programs for directors.

-For such purpose, the chairman will ensure that directors receive sufficient prior information to deliberate on the points of the agenda and will encourage debate and active participation of directors during Board meetings, safeguarding their freedom to take a position and to express their opinions.
+For such purpose, the Chairman will ensure that directors receive sufficient prior information to deliberate on the points of the agenda and will encourage debate and active participation of directors during Board meetings, safeguarding their freedom to take a position and to express their opinions.

-In the absence of the chairman of the Board and, where applicable, of the lead independent director, his functions will be performed by the longest-serving director and, if there are more than one, by the eldest director.
+In the absence of the Chairman of the Board and, where applicable, of the Lead Independent Director, his functions will be performed by the longest-serving director and, if there are more than one, by the eldest director.

-- 3. The chairman of the Board of Directors will have the casting vote in the event of a tie. - 4.
+- 3. The Chairman of the Board of Directors will have the casting vote in the event of a tie. - 4.
 The above functions are without prejudice to any others conferred by law, the Bylaws and these Regulations.

 Article 10.
-The lead independent director
+The Lead Independent Director

-Upon prior proposal by the Appointments and Remuneration Committee, the Board of Directors may appoint amongst the independent directors a lead independent director with the functions and responsibilities envisaged in these Regulations.
-This appointment is mandatory if the chairman of the Board of Directors is an executive director.
+Upon prior proposal by the Appointments and Remuneration Committee, the Board of Directors may appoint amongst the independent directors a Lead Independent Director with the functions and responsibilities envisaged in these Regulations.
+This appointment is mandatory if the Chairman of the Board of Directors is an executive director.

-The essential responsibility of the lead independent director, which must be taken into account for carrying out the other functions described in these Regulations, is to organize the possible common positions of the non-executive directors and serve as spokesperson for those common positions vis-à-vis the chairman of the Board of Directors, the Board itself and the Board's Committees.
+The essential responsibility of the Lead Independent Director, which must be taken into account for carrying out the other functions described in these Regulations, is to organize the possible common positions of the non-executive directors and serve as spokesperson for those common positions vis-à-vis the Chairman of the Board of Directors, the Board itself and the Board's Committees.